 - Store extra funds rather than splurge now.

-- Wait to collect SS benefits until your full retirement age.
+- Wait to collect Social Security benefits until your full retirement age.

 Whether you want to spend your retirement relaxing on sandy beaches or in a cozy urban apartment, you’ll need to plan ahead.
 Knowing the financial benchmarks you need to achieve for your goals will help make the transition easier.
 Those benchmarks are your withdrawal rate, expected spending, nest egg’s estimated earnings and life expectancy.
 Know that there is no perfect way to save for retirement.
 Most of the planning depends on your personal situation.
 Don’t worry about keeping up with your neighbors or anyone else.
 A good retirement income supports your unique dreams.